Balloons return to New Mexico skies for annual fiesta after pandemic pause - NewsBreak

 Balloons return to New Mexico skies for annual fiesta after pandemic pause

-ALBUQUERQUE, N.M., Oct 2 (Reuters) - Hundreds of hot air balloons launched into the skies over Albuquerque, New Mexico, on Saturday for the first time in two years, as the city's balloon fiesta returned following a pause due to the coronavirus pandemic.
+ALBUQUERQUE, N.M.
+(Reuters) - Hundreds of hot air balloons launched into the skies over Albuquerque, New Mexico, on Saturday for the first time in two years, as the city’s balloon fiesta returned following a pause due to the coronavirus pandemic.

 Yoda, Smokey the Bear and the Creamland Cow were some of the notable balloons that took flight in the Mass Ascension that kicked off the 49th annual festival.